jschmuec/scala_cucumber_convenience/README.md

 Scala-Cucumber-Convenience
 ===

+I'm trying this now and it appears not to work anymore.
+This might be a result of versions.

 This is a package that packages various things that make working iwth Cucumber in Scala more convenient.
 To add this package add the following line to your `build.sbt`.

 ```Scala